Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/styling-scrollbars-with-css.md

   - css
 ---

-Yesterday we already looked into **scrollbars** and learned how to hide them for certain areas on the web page.
+Yesterday we already looked into **scrollbars** and learned [how to hide them for certain areas on the web page](https://daily-dev-tips.pages.dev/posts/css-hide-scrollbars/).

 Today we will learn **how to style scrollbars with CSS**.

-Styled scrollbars are actually pretty rare.
+Styled scrollbars are pretty rare.
 I've only seen them on a couple of sites so far.

 Some examples of websites using custom scrollbars:

 - [CSS-Tricks](https://css-tricks.com/)
 - [SWYX](https://www.swyx.io/)

 It's somewhat quite weird that we don't see more custom scrollbars.
-They can really help to enhance your design.
+They can help to enhance your design.

 The scrollbar has always been very hard to style.
 However, we got some recent CSS additions that give us properties like `scrollbar-color` and `scrollbar-width` to change the **color** and **width**.